 - 2 eggs, or a suitable substitute

 - 1 tsp vanilla

-- 1/2 cup rice drink or other milk substitute
+- 1/2 cup rice drink or another milk substitute

 - 1/2 tsp salt

-- 1 1/2 cups all purpose flour or suitable substitute
+- 1 1/2 cups all-purpose flour or a suitable substitute

 Kids with Food Allergies(KFA) also has a good variety of cake and icing recipes to try.
 Here’s a recipe from their website:

 Basic “Buttercream” Icing (Created by Laurie Carson)